Epidemiologic COVID-19 Response Corps

 History of epidemiology

-As a side hobby, Dr Murray is interested in the history of epidemiology.
+Dr Murray is also interested in the history of epidemiology.
 This began with an investigation into the sketch of ‘Captain John Graunt’ which is likely not a true represenation of John Graunt (AJE 2019).
 A second history of epidemiology project that Dr Murray is working on is as Associate Editor for Social Media at the American Journal of Epidemiology.
 In this role, she is the editorial lead on a series of Profiles in Epidemiology, highlighting epidemiologists who have made unique contributions to the development of the field, or followed non-standard paths in their epidemiologic career.

 Work absence and disability among medical professionals